jorgelgresendiz/Simon-game/README.md

 ![Next-level](https://i.imgur.com/G6u0jvo.png)

-* Game will display a combination of colored buttons with their respective sounds at the start of each level.
+* Game will display a combination of colored buttons at the start of each level.

-* Each button's color will go from opaque to more rich, respectively, as well as emit a sound that the player will have to repeat.
+* Each button's color will go from opaque to more rich, respectively, that the player will have to repeat.

 * The player has to click on each button in the order of which it was shown.

-* Each level will increase the number of colors and sounds to repeat/remember.
+* Each level will increase the number of colors to repeat/remember.

 ___________________________________________________